Denny-Lin/DDK_linked_list_concept/README.md

 * The answer is we can merge both "delete_first_node() and delete_current_node()" to be one function "delete_node()".
 * Another thing we should consider is the border, the first and final NULL.
+*
+## How to malloc a node in linkedlist?
+* let us use the same trick.
+* double pointer or "pointer to pointer"
+* ....